Jaison Water Tap

 by J.P.
 Subramonya Iyer at Travancore, South India.

 These taps were a common sight on the roads in erstwhile Travancore, part of modern-day Kerala state in South India.

 They are quite popular throughout the Indian sub-continent and can still be commonly found in most of the traditional railway stations operated by Indian Railways.

-The Jaison water tap is an excellent example of commercialized grass roots innovation from modern India, that went far beyond what is typically termed Jugaad or life hack.

-Its production was an economic activity that created wealth and helped solve the problem of water wastage in public water taps and thus brought significant benefits to the Indian society.

 History

 J.P.
-Subramonya Iyer, who invented the tap, was a grass-root innovator, start-up hero, global technology merchant.
-He served as an insurance officer in the erstwhile Travancore-Cochin state.
-Upon noticing the wastage of water from road-side water taps that were carelessly left open, he perceived the need to develop an automatically closing tap.
-With the help of a few friends who were engineers such as Sri Rajangam (who was the Deputy Chief Mechanical Engineer of South Indian Railway aka S.I.R.) and S.L.Narayanan, he developed such a tap.
+Subramonya Iyer, who invented the tap, served as an insurance officer in the erstwhile Travancore-Cochin state.
+The tap was meant to reduce the water wastage which occurred when road-side water taps were left open by their users.
+With the help of a few friends who were engineers, such as Sri Rajangam (Deputy Chief Mechanical Engineer of South Indian Railway) and S.L.Narayanan, he developed the tap.

 He patented the invention, improved it further and patented the improved tap version as well.

-However, it is not clear if any such crude self-closing water tap existed before the Jaison water taps were invented.
+The Jaison water tap was the first of its kind to be patented.

 In order to facilitate large-scale production, Subramonya Iyer set up a factory at Karamana.
 Due to militant trade union activism prevalent in the region, the factory had to shut shop and moved to Coimbatore.